vinecopulib/vinecopulib/README.md

 Note that the second argument to `select_all()` and `select_families()` is similar to the one of `select()` for `Bicop` objects.
-Objects of the class `FitControlsVinecop` inherit from `FitControlsBicop` and extend them with three additional data members to control the structure selection:
+Objects of the class `FitControlsVinecop` inherit from `FitControlsBicop` and extend them with additional data members to control the structure selection:
 * `int truncation_level` describes the tree after which `family_set` is set to `{BicopFamily::indep}`.
 In other words, all pair copulas in trees lower than